OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 I think the decision was made not to allow the admin to change the source or destination of a conversion.
 The issue was it can have undesirable side effects.
 An admin must create a new conversion and then delete the old one to do this.

 There should also be a button to delete any conversion/row.
 This may make a current meter or group unusable.
-TODO sometime we should consider checks for this.
+The need to warn/stop admin is now documented elsewhere.

-OED allow admins to add a new conversions.
+OED allow admins to add a new conversion.
 An "add conversion" button would be available on this page that would then reveal the needed input items.
 This could be very similar to editing a conversion.
 If bidirectional is chosen, make sure the other direction of destination to source is not in the conversion table; if it does then report to admin and don't allow the change.
 A "save" button would put the changes into the database.
 If a conversion slope, intercept or bidirectional is changed (by edit, created or deleted) then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).
 While optimizations could be made, for the first shot just redoing the array from scratch seems best.

 Note we need to be sure that whenever the source_unit or destination_unit is modified then they are not the same for any row but this should be checked by the database.